 Although I was born and raised in the USA, and grew up in Hawai’i, my ancestors originally hail from Sweden and Germany.
 I have long felt immense grief related to “whiteness” and being cut off from my deepest ancestral and ecological roots.
 I’ve spent years reading about settler colonialism and the ongoing sovereignty struggles of indigenous peoples, and trying to figure out how to decolonize my life, including my spiritual practice, in ways that will help me reconnect with my own ancestral heritage.
 I feel as if I’m just getting started.

-I host visitors at the Hermitage for leisurely reading and study days in my in-house library, for a monthly geomancy (divination) study group, and for Paths of Sacred Endarkenment retreats.
+I host visitors at the Hermitage for leisurely reading and study days in my in-house library, and for Paths of Sacred Endarkenment retreats.

-My community service work also includes building endarkened meditative spaces through my Black Tent Temple Project, providing custom themed dark ambient music playlists for rituals and events through my Chthonic Cathedral Project, and doing house cleaning and home organizing through my solo business, Black Stone Home Service.
+My community service work also includes building endarkened meditative spaces through my Black Tent Temple Project, and providing custom themed dark ambient music playlists for rituals and events through my Chthonic Cathedral Project.

 Photo credit: Ilana Hamilton of Blackthorn Photography